IgniteUI/igniteui-docfx/jp/components/general/cli-overview.md

 ```cmd
 npm install -g igniteui-cli
 ```
-Once the  [`Ignite UI CLI`](https://github.com/IgniteUI/igniteui-cli) is installer there are two possible options/modes to start the tool - guided experience and using the commands.
+Once the  [`Ignite UI CLI`](https://github.com/IgniteUI/igniteui-cli) is installed, there are two possible options/modes to start the tool - guided experience and using specific commands.

 #### Using guided experience
-The shortest and easiest way to bootstrap an application is to use the Ignite UI CLI [`guided experience`](https://github.com/IgniteUI/igniteui-cli/wiki/step-by-step), which builds a configured app that the developer can get up and running with the ease of a single command.
+The shortest and easiest way to bootstrap an application is to use the Ignite UI CLI guided [`step by step mode`](https://github.com/IgniteUI/igniteui-cli/wiki/step-by-step), which creates a configured app that can be up and running with the ease of a single command.
 ```cmd
 ig
 ```